ethereum/trin/book/src/users/startup.md

 - User deletes the `TRIN_DATA_DIR` or changes the `TRIN_DATA_DIR`.
 In which case a new private key will be randomly generated and used.

-### Sub-Protocols

-Trin can connect to different sub-protocols to have access to different types of data.
-One more more can be selected, but be aware that not all sub-protocols are ready:

-- Execution State Network
-- Execution History Network
-- Execution Transaction Gossip Network
-- Execution Canonical Indices Network

 ### Networking configuration

 Optionally one can specify Trin's network properties:
-- What sort of network connections (HTTP vs IPC)
+- What sort of connection to query with (HTTP vs IPC)
 - Port answering Ethereum-related queries
 - Port for connecting to other nodes

-These types of flags have defaults.